Ringible/UWP-Version-1.0.1/README.md

 # TIP for private servers

-1. Keep Roblox App open before joining the private server.
+1. Keep Roblox Microsoft App open before joining the private server.
 2. Once the game is launching for the private server on the web, click the UWP as usual, and it should load even quicker into the private server.

 # What can this be used for?